"XMLSplit has saved me immense amounts of time in working with large, unruly

 Write Byte Order Mark.
 Specifies whether the splitter writes a byte order mark in each split file.
 This is useful when feeding the split files into other software that may either require it, or fire an exception if it occurs.

 Write DOCTYPE.
 If a DOCTYPE node occurs, specifies if the splitter writes it in each split file, first only, or none.
-This is useful where a DTD containing named entities may not be available or needed.

 How Does It Work?

 The file to be split must be well-formed XML (correct XML syntax, element nesting, etc.).
-If it is not, processing stops and an error message is provided with
+If it is not, processing stops and an error message is provided with the error line number.
+Our XMLMax editor is efficent at locating and fixing such errors, especially in extremely large files.

+The XmlSplit Wizard generates Powershell and Windows Script Host scripts that run XmlSplit in command-line mode.
 The Wizard can also split the XML directly from its dialog where it reports progress and enables cancellation at any time.

-node is read to determine if the node is to be written to the current split file or a new split file created.
+XmlSplit uses an XmlReader to read and parse the input XML document.
+It evaluates the input parameters when each node is read to determine if the node is to be written to the current split file or a new split file created.
+Auto-numbered split files are named based on an output file parameter.
+It automatically handles file names with spaces by encapsulating them with quotes.

 Many XmlSplit customers receive large XML files electronically and need to split and import them into database tables.
-Calling an XmlSplit script from
+Calling XmlSplit in a script allows the entire process to be fully automated.

-It is possible to split several large XML documents in batch process as explained in this article.
+Splitting several large XML documents in batch process as explained in this article.

 What's New

-Current Version: 3.1.0.0
+Current Version: 3.2.1.1

 XML Viewer

-- Helps determine where to split the XML file by browsing it in a collapsable, syntax-colored treeview.
+• Helps determine where to split the XML file by browsing it in a collapsable, syntax-colored treeview.

-- The Viewer can access the entire file if needed.
+• The Viewer can access the entire file if needed.

-- It was tested with the 270 GB file referenced on the XMLMax page.
+• It was tested with the 270 GB file referenced on the XMLMax page.

 System Requirements